 As students rotate in faculty laboratories, they should also register for at least four independent research units.
 (Descriptions are listed under Special Courses).
-Contact Cristina Surpless if you do not see a course code in the Schedule of Classes for the professor with whom you want to enroll in research units.
+Contact the Graduate Advisor if you do not see a course code in the Schedule of Classes for the professor with whom you want to enroll in research units.

-Elective Courses: The two elective courses (8 units) required to fulfill the course requirements for the M.S. and Ph.D. degrees are offered within the Department of Biomedical Engineering, The Henry Samueli School of Engineering, School of Biological Science, School of Physical Science, or School of Medicine.
+Elective Courses: The two elective courses required to fulfill the course requirements for the M.S. and Ph.D. degrees are offered within the Department of Biomedical Engineering, The Henry Samueli School of Engineering, School of Biological Science, School of Physical Science, or School of Medicine.
 The courses should be chosen to meet the specific needs of the student.
 The electives must provide breadth in biomedical engineering, but also provide specific skills necessary to the specific research the student may undertake as part of the degree requirements.
-Upper division undergraduate courses may be selected upon approval of the BME Graduate Advisor.
-However, these courses will only count as 1⁄2 credit towards degree requirements.
+Upper division undergraduate courses may be selected upon approval of the BME Graduate Advisor however, these courses will only count as 1⁄2 credit towards degree requirements.
 Approval for any course not listed below must be obtained from the BME Graduate Advisor, prior to enrolling in the course.
 The criteria for approval of these courses are: 1) the knowledge provided in these courses is necessary for the student's thesis, and 2) no similar graduate course exists.
-Elective requirements can be waived for students entering the Ph.D. program with an M.S. degree in Biomedical Engineering.
-Below are the elective courses to be offered in 2012/13 by the BME Department:
+Below are the elective courses to be offered in 2011/12 by the BME Department: